 Supervisors should keep a record of the number of hours worked each month and submit timesheets signed by the employer and employee to the Payroll Office for each pay period.
 Timesheets are to be kept by the supervisor, and copies should be made prior to submitting the original copy.
 The employer must clearly indicate the student’s wage information at the bottom of the student timesheet, including

 The student’s signature on the timesheet is preferred, but not required.
 The supervisor’s signature, which indicates that work for the specified time was performed satisfactorily, is required for Payroll to process a student timesheet.

 All hours must be reported on timesheets in quarter hour increments.
 Failure to report hours worked in fractions other than quarter hours may result in the delay of payment to the student.

-Timesheets are due to the Payroll Office on the first business day following the pay day.
+Timesheets are due to the Payroll Office on the first Wednesday following the pay day.
 If timesheets are not received on time, a paycheck will not be issued to the student until the following pay date.